Aziz018/NetPractice/IP_address.md

 5. `Use the SG and generate the network ranges (subnets) in the appropriate octet position`.

-### Subnet a network based on the host requirements.
+### Subnet a network based on the host requirements

 - Example: Subnet the IP address 216.21.5.0 into 30 hosts in each subnet.